firstdraft/appdev-lessons/lessons/ruby-conclusions.md

 ### Our Technical Reference vs. Google-Fu

-Much of what we covered in the previous sections is collected in the [The One Ruby Reference](https://chapters.firstdraft.com/chapters/774){:target="_blank"}.
-This is intended to be a quick reference of the classes and methods, and includes many things yet to come in the course.
-Nevertheless, it's very handy to keep open.
+Much of what we covered in the previous sections is collected in the first part of [The One Ruby Reference](https://learn.firstdraft.com/lessons/33){:target="_blank"}.
+This is intended to be a quick reference of the Classes and methods you have seen so far.
+There are also references to [some more Ruby methods](https://learn.firstdraft.com/lessons/21){:target="_blank"} that will help you in the upcoming gym exercise below.

 At this point we have all the **building blocks**: